 What else does Clear Outside tell us?

 The above screenshot shows the conditions for Mammoth Lakes, CA. It’s quite clear.
 It gives the number on the 9-point numeric Bortle Scale (1 is almost no light pollution, 9 is a brightly lit inner urban area).
-The color indicates civil, nautical, astronomical darkness.
+The color indicates civil, nautical, and astronomical darkness.
 It even shows us when the International Space Station (I.S.S.) is flying past.
 But that’s not all.

-Above, this app also tells us about moon phase, when the sun and moon rise, fog, chance of rain, wind, temperature, dew point and humidity.
+Above, this app also tells us about the moon phase, when the sun and moon rise, fog, the chance of rain, wind, temperature, dew point and humidity.
 These are all relevant to night photography or astronomy, of course, but are helpful day or night.
 If it’s particularly humid but cold, you might want to bring along items to prevent condensation on the lens.